onecommons/unfurl/docs/quickstart.rst

 Step 2: Describe your application
 ---------------------------------

-Now that your project is set up, let's deploy a web app.
-Let's consider a simple nodejs app that connects to a Postgres database.
+Now that your project is set up, we'll create an TOSCA `blueprint<Step 2: Create a cloud blueprint>` for deploying our application.
+In this example, its a container image of a simple nodejs web app that requires a connection to a Postgres database.
+Here are some of things we need to do to deploy this web application:

-Our web app is a container image.

-* We to create a service that can run the container image.
+* Create a service that can run the container image.
-* Need to have access to a database and connect to the database.
+* Deploy a database and connect it to the web app.
-* It also needs to hooked up to DNS.
+* Consider DNS to resolve to the web app.

-In ensemble-template.yaml we'll define our web app at a high-level.
+We'll add the blueprint to the project's ``ensemble-template.yaml`` file so that it can be reused by different :doc:`ensembles`.

 The TOSCA specification defines types that provide basic abstractions for resources like compute instances and container images.
-In addition, we've developed the |stdlib|_.
+In addition to TOSCA's built-in types, we'll use our |stdlib|_, so first we need to import that:

 1. Open ``ensemble-template.yaml`` and uncomment these lines: